newaetech/chipwhisperer/doc/sphinx/hwmultitarget.rst

 data lines) will have correct voltage-levels for the specific target.

 JP20 selects the IO standard in use.
 Typically this should be set to **INT.**, which will use 3.3V standards.
-If operating the smartcard in pass-through mode it might be needed to set this to **EXT.**, see the section XREF.
+If operating the smartcard in pass-through mode it might be needed to set this to **EXT.**, see the section :ref:`smartcard`.

 The following figure shows the routing of power.
 Pay careful attention to the fact that the 'VOUT' measurement is routed to *ALL* targets.
 Thus when you are not using a target, you **MUST** remove the jumpers on the 6-pin shunt selection header.